MichalSajdik/Web-Shop-Testing-Selenium-/readme.txt

-Project in Pythond dedicated to automation testing of some feature of web store.
+Project in Python dedicated to automation testing of some features of web store.

 Technologies used: Python, Selenium, Behave